nonso-chiagunye/jenkins-bridgecrew/README.md

 Include the remaining terraform commands that will run if the BridgeCrew scan returns success <br>
 See my *jenkinsfile* for guide <br>
 Apply and Save

+***Required Secrets*** <br>
+I attached IAM profile with permission that allows jenkins server to create infrastructure, so I do not need access/secret keys.
+If your setup requires access keys, include them in your environment variables.
+Follow the same step in 3a to create AWS Access and Secret keys. *Kind: AWS Credentials*

 Go back to the pipeline and click 'Build with Parameters'.
 Select one out of the parameter *Choices* above <br>